jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 America won the Industrial Age race, becoming the world's economic powerhouse.

 Today's ideologues portray their side as righteous protectors of America's post-industrial pension plans, medical systems, and wealth in general, with the "other" being a constant threat.
 Both sides ignore that industrialization was a shared story many pages long, and each ideology had successes and failures.
-But since they have no new ideas, today's Left and Right must take all the credit for America's industrialization by attacking the other side.
+But since they have no new ideas, today's Left and Right must take all the credit for America's industrialization to keep themselves relevant.

 And, ideologues tell a great story.
 Once their captivating tales fill your mind, the nuance and complexity of history fade in favour of the excitement of cheering for "the good guys."